Kentico/ems-extension-marketplace/README.md

   npm run build
   ```

   * Commit marketplace source code to this repository

-* Commit bundled file `extension-marketplace.min.js` located on the `--dest` build script parameter location to the [kentico.com](kentico.com) source code.
+  * Commit bundled file `extension-marketplace.min.js` located on the `--dest` build script parameter location to the [kentico.com](kentico.com) source code and propagate it to the production environment.